tankwyn/lorx/README.md

 In addition, there is some advices about setting up a development environment:

-* Auto-completion and linting: If your editor/IDE (vscode, vim, ...) supports LSP, you can install the [sumneoko](https://github.com/sumneko/lua-language-server) Lua language server, download the emmy annotations for Lorx and set the `api` path as an external library path for your project.
+* Auto-completion and linting: If your editor/IDE (vscode, vim, ...) supports LSP, you can install the [sumneoko](https://github.com/sumneko/lua-language-server) Lua language server, download the Emmy annotations for Lorx and set the `api` path as an external library path for your project.
 * Debugging: use a debugger plugin that supports custom Lua environments (e.g. [Local Lua Debugger](https://github.com/tomblind/local-lua-debugger-vscode.git) for vscode).

 ## Build